Studying for your PhD

 International PhD candidates

-The website of the International Service Desk provides detailed information about such issues as a visa, insurances, bank matters and accommodation for international PhD candidates and employees.
+The website of the Service Centre International Staff provides detailed information about such issues as a visa, insurances, bank matters and accommodation for international PhD candidates and employees.

 The Scholarships page has more information about the grants that are available to prospective PhD candidates to allow them to study in Leiden.